ScholarshipOwl/laravel-doctrine-jsonapi/docs/Scribe.md

-# Laravel Doctrine JSON:API Documentation with Scribe
+# Documentation with Scribe

-This package provides custom [Scribe](https://scribe.knuckles.wtf/laravel/) strategies to document your JSON:API endpoints automatically.

 API documentation is an essential part of any API.
 It provides a clear understanding of the endpoints, their parameters, expected responses and errors.
 With this documentation, developers can easily consume the API, without having to contact the API developers directly.
 It also helps to reduce the number of support requests, since the documentation answers many of the questions that developers may have.

+This package provides custom [Scribe](https://scribe.knuckles.wtf/laravel/) strategies to document your JSON:API endpoints automatically.

 ## Installation